 !
 EasyWP hosting from Namecheap implements an advanced caching mechanism (Varnish, Opcache, Redis object cache) to speed up client sites, which interferes with the publishing of pages.
 This causes the issue where you can have only one published page in WP.
 If you try to publish another one, the first gets automatically unpublished.

 1. If the domain that you are trying to publish the page on is currently owned by a different Instapage account, please note that you will need to add the desired subdomain in the domains dashboard of Instapage account as well in order to be able to use it with Wordpress.
-To access the domains dashboard, click on Settings in the lower-left corner, then on Domains.
+To access the domains dashboard, click on the name of the workspace in the upper-left corner, then select Workspace settings, and finally, Domains.

 2. If you encounter any issues with publishing, use our troubleshooting guide found here.